markteehan/kafka-heartbeat-pulse/kafka-heartbeat-pulse/README.md

 ## InfluxDB

 Produce response times are stored in InfluxDB, pushed using a REST POST call from pulse.sh.
 Each "broker" measurement has a tag "environment" set to "prod".
 InfluxDB data resides in "data" (.git ignored).
 InfluxDB initialization is configured using environment variable in docker-compose.yml.
+InfluxDB Query logging is enabled: to enable it, change INFLUXDB_QUERY_LOG_ENABLED in docker-compose.yml